-Check my “How I Travel India” playlist.
-I’ve already covered the inside of Indian trains, how to get a tourist quota, how to get your Sim card.
+As a female solo traveler and YouTuber, I take you inside Indian trains, how I got a foreign tourist quota, how to get your Sim card and how to navigate Indian transportation, food and cities.
 These are all filmed as I travel through India alone, so you can see the degree of difficulty or not.
-I love India but I am certainly not invulnerable to trip difficulties or culture shock.
+I love India but I am certainly not invulnerable to trip difficulties, worry or culture shock.

 I highly recommend travel insurance.
 American travelers often pay a premium on travel insurance.
 World Nomads offers economic solutions for travelers who seek security and peace of mind.
 It covers 150 countries.

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.